 Registration

 Advance registration is available now for just $100 for the entire weekend including four nights of dancing and three days of dance workshops, as well as admission to the rodeo on Saturday and Sunday.
 (There will be an additional fee for premium workshops and for the Stompede documentary screening.)
+Registrations are nonrefundable.
 Advance registration ends October 5, 2025.
 Full weekend passes will be available on site for $120.

 After you register you will be given the opportunity to upgrade to a host sponsorship for just $40 additional.
 Your tax-deductible donation directly supports the Sundance Association for Country-Western Dancing and is a great way to show your appreciation.
 (Note that your registration fee goes entirely to the International Gay Rodeo Association, and the host sponsor donation goes entirely to the Sundance Association.
 That's why it requires two separate forms.)